This DIY holiday terrarium lights up with battery operated lights you can switch off during the day. It’s the perfect addition to your holiday decor.

 - Charcoal (aquarium charcoal available at pet stores)

 - Potting mix

-- Darice Timeless Minis – assorted, I used mini dollhouse Christmas decorations, painted mini sled with snow, mini rag doll, mini mailbox, mini trimmed xmas tree, mini snow shovel, mini red wagon.
+- Darice Timeless Minis – assorted.
+I used mini dollhouse Christmas decorations, painted mini sled with snow, mini rag doll, mini mailbox, mini trimmed Xmas tree, mini snow shovel, and a mini red wagon.